Monitor the cluster statusEstimated reading time: 2 minutes

 Monitoring vulnerability counts

-For those implementations with an EE Advanced subscription, UCP displays image vulnerability count data from the DTR image scanning feature.
+For those implementations with a subscription, UCP displays image vulnerability count data from the DTR image scanning feature.
 UCP displays vulnerability counts for containers, Swarm services, pods, and images.

 To enable this feature, DTR 2.6 is required and single sign-on with UCP must be enabled.